 “Campbell’s an American voice-two parts healthy fear, one part awe, one part irony, one part realism.” —Los Angeles Times

-Bonnie Jo Campbell is the author of the National Bestselling novel Once Upon a River (Norton, 2011).
-A river odyssey with an unforgettable sixteen-year-old heroine, which the New York Times Book Review declares, “is, rather, an excellent American parable about the consequences of our favorite ideal, freedom.”
+Bonnie Jo Campbell is the author of the National Bestselling novel Once Upon a River (Norton, 2011), a river odyssey with an unforgettable sixteen-year-old heroine, which the New York Times Book Review calls “an excellent American parable about the consequences of our favorite ideal, freedom.”
 Her first novel, Q Road, delves into the lives of a rural community where development pressures are bringing unwelcome change in the character of the land.

 Campbell’s critically-acclaimed short fiction collection American Salvage (Wayne State University Press, 2009) was finalist for the National Book Award and the National Book Critic’s Circle Award.
 The collection consists of fourteen lush and rowdy stories of folks who are struggling to make sense of the twenty-first century.
 Donna Seaman wrote, “Campbell’s busted-broke, damaged, and discarded people are rich in longing, valor, forgiveness, and love, and readers themselves will feel salvaged and transformed by this gutsy book’s fierce compassion.”
 Campbell’s collection Women and Other Animals, won the AWP prize for short fiction, and details the lives of extraordinary females in rural and small town Michigan.
-Her story “The Tatoo” is included in the anthology Shadow Snow, a tribute to Ray Bradbury.
+Her story “The Tattoo” is included in the anthology Shadow Snow, a tribute to Ray Bradbury.
 Her story “The Smallest Man in the World” was awarded a Pushcart Prize and her story “The Inventor, 1972″ was awarded the 2009 Eudora Welty Prize from Southern Review.
 She is a 2011 Guggenheim Fellow.
 Her newest book of stories, Mothers, Tell Your Daughters, is due by Norton in Fall 2015.

 Bonnie Jo Campbell grew up on a small Michigan farm with her mother and four siblings in a house her grandfather Herlihy built in the shape of an H. She learned to castrate small pigs, milk Jersey cows, and, when she was snowed in with chocolate, butter, and vanilla, to make remarkable chocolate candy.
 When she left home for the University of Chicago to study philosophy, her mother rented out her room.
 She has since hitchhiked across the US and Canada, scaled the Swiss Alps on her bicycle, and traveled with the Ringling Bros and Barnum & Bailey Circus selling snow cones.
 As president of Goulash Tours Inc., she has organized and led adventure tours in Russia and the Baltics, and all the way south to Romania and Bulgaria.